Announcing SecretHub: helping developers ship safe code faster

 To eliminate those pesky “it worked on my machine!” problems, the way secrets are deployed to machines and injected into applications needs to be the same from development all the way to production.

-SecretHub is a secret management and deployment service that is now available for everyone.
+SecretHub is a secrets management and deployment service that is now available for everyone.
 SecretHub helps teams deploy secrets to any cloud with a secure, automatic and reproducible deployment process.

 To help your team ship safe code faster, SecretHub is delivered as-a-Service.
 SecretHub stores all secrets for you in a client-side encrypted repository and makes them accessible through a Command Line Interface (CLI).